 It is always good to have someone technical on the client-side, such as a CTO who can observe the quality of the code being developed and also assist with the technical decisions being made.
 Even if you are fairly experienced as a project or product manager, for instance, you still can’t read the code, as well as a lead developer does.

 It is also possible that the software development firm will try to cut corners because they might have larger projects, which they deem to be more important and hence put less effort into your product.
-To ensure these aspects of the offshore development process and operate correctly and efficiently, you will need a CTO.
+To ensure these aspects of the offshore or nearshore development process and operate correctly and efficiently, you will need a CTO.

 Tip: If you don’t know anyone suitable to act as your CTO, some development companies on the YouTeam platform offer CTO-as-a-Service.
 All you need to do is search for the right Tech Stack and filter for some ‘Super Senior’ in that technology.

 3. Provide top-notch product documentation to avoid confusion

 If you don’t have the necessary product documentation, you can rush into the development phase with an unclear product vision and build the wrong thing!
 So it is important that you work through a rigorous design process to clearly define the scope of works.

 Most of the design documents need to be developed on the client’s side so that you have more control over the process.
 In some cases, this can be used as a trial period to experience how the design/development firm and its employees operate, how quick they work, and what their true resource commitment to your project is.